boltDeployments

 • Game clients may store connection information locally to attempt reconnecting in case of unexpected client crashes.

-• To allow players to join games in progress, consider using Backfill or Sessions.
+• To allow players to join games in progress, consider using In-Depth Look or Sessionsarrow-up-right.

 • This may not be an issue, as game engines tend to perform CPU-heavy operations during server initializations.
 If the CPU usage doesn’t drop after 2-3 minutes from deployment start, you may need to optimize your server or increase app version resources.